DashaMurasha/MO-E-EQI/README.md

 Corresponding Author: D. Semochkina (<d.semochkina@soton.ac.uk>), School of Mathematical Sciences, University of Southampton, UK

-This repository provides R package to caclulate multi-objective Euclidian expected quantile improvement (MO-E-EQI) presented in the manuscript.
+This repository provides an R package to calculate multi-objective Euclidian expected quantile improvement (MO-E-EQI) presented in the manuscript.